 - Stay at home and ventilate the room as TB cannot grow in fresh air, it needs stagnant air and enclosed spaces to spread.
 Wear a mask and always cover your mouth when you cough or sneeze.

 Prevention and treatment, are the most we can do to keep ourselves away from a disease.
 But the most important thing to do is educate ourselves and people around us regarding fatal diseases.
 The theme of this year's "World Tuberculosis Day" is to UNITE TO END TUBERCULOSIS.
 This is a collective global effort to eradicate this disease.
 But at times, despite our best efforts we still fall ill and contract diseases that we never wanted to.
 During those rough times, we must be at least financially prepared if not mentally to start our treatment.
-That is why, it is imperative that we get ourselves the best health insurance policy, that can act as a shield during the time of a crisis.
+Which is why it is imperative to invest in medical insurance plans